lukeprofits/Monero-Vanity-Wallet/README.md

 * 4 custom characters =  7 months to generate
 * 5 custom characters =  35 years to generate

-This vanity wallet generate is not the fastest (it uses the [Monero CLI Wallet](https://www.getmonero.org/downloads/#cli)), but it is great for generating wallets if you just want a few custom characters at the end (for example: XMR).
+This vanity wallet generator is not the fastest (it uses the [Monero CLI Wallet](https://www.getmonero.org/downloads/#cli)), but it is great for generating wallets if you just want a few custom characters at the end (for example: XMR).

 ## Features